campbellcole/rshuffle/README.md

   -b, --num-buffer <NUM_BUFFER>
           The number of additional songs to keep in the playlist after the current song

-          This is required for crossfade to work.
+          This is required for crossfade to work

           [default: 0]

   -n, --no-tracking
           Don't keep track of which songs have been played

+  -f, --filter <FILTER>
+          Only play songs which contain any of these strings in their titles.
+Can be specified multiple times

   -h, --help
           Print help (see a summary with '-h')